Tech optimism…in this economy? – TechCrunch

 A few notes before we get into this.
 One, we have a bonus episode coming this Saturday focused on this week’s earnings reports.
 And, second, we did not record video this week.
 So, if you like watching the show on YouTube, this is not the week for that!

-Right, here’s what Natasha, Danny, and your humble servant got into this week:
+Right, here’s what Natasha, Danny and your humble servant got into this week:

 - The huge COVID-related hit that public markets took this week, with tech getting hit extra hard.

 - An antitrust brouhaha!
-As the Vista-Plaid deal and others gets a hard look, we wondered what it could all mean for startups were a bit more suited for M&A than an IPO.
+As the Vista-Plaid deal (and others) gets a hard look, we wondered what it could all mean for startups a bit more suited for M&A than an IPO.

 - Up next we dug into how founders are raising money before they even quit their jobs, a trend that Natasha is digging into.

-- From there it was a Danny segment, riffing on his 2020s piece, and dive into where he sees the most ripe chances for startups to truly change the world.
+- From there it was a Danny segment, riffing on his 2020s piece, and diving into where he sees the most ripe chances for startups to truly change the world.
 We just hope the capital follows the opportunities.

 - Then it was time to talk accelerators, with Natasha detailing on the Indie Bio class, and my taking of the show through some recent Techstars companies.